An index to the Groups operating within Lostwithiel U3A is included on this page.

 New members very welcome!
 The group is very informal and of mixed ability, but not really suitable for absolute beginners.
 Most of us have some school French.

 We share our knowledge of the language and experience of French life and culture with each other.
 We look at grammar points, topics and current news - whatever anyone suggests.
 The aim is to have fun whilst learning and to refresh our school French.
 There is always a lot of laughter and "déviation" along the way!
-Meetings are held on 1st and 3rd Friday mornings of each month from 10.30 - 12.
+Meetings are held on 1st and 3rd Friday mornings of each month from 10.30 - 12 in the Platform Meeting Room on Lostwithiel Station.

 There are times when you need to stop working in your own garden and get inspiration from other people’s creativity and hard work.
 Does this apply to you?
 In that case, you would fit in well in our group!
 We do not have a waiting list, so get in touch if you would like to join us.
 Our programme of visits to gardens, usually in Cornwall and Devon, starts in February to visit a snowdrop garden and ends in October to admire the autumn colours.